veilchen-web/veilchen/docs/configuration.rst

 .. versionadded 0.13

 Loading configuration from a Python module is a common pattern for Python programs and frameworks.
-Bottle assumes that configuration keys are all upper
+Veilchen assumes that configuration keys are all upper
 case:

 .. code-block::